 - Childhood abuse

 Cases of traumatic events can either be a singular event, or they can occur over a length of time.
 When they happen repetitively, it’s known as complex trauma.
-Complex trauma is traumatic situations which usually occur redundantly within the same setting, relationship, and/or time period.
-For example, childhood abuse which happened for a series of years would be characterized as complex trauma.
+Complex trauma is defined as a result of recurring traumatic situations that occur within the same setting, relationship, and/or time period.
+For example, enduring childhood abuse for a series of years would be characterized as complex trauma.

 Post Traumatic Stress Disorder (PTSD) and Addiction

-When individuals suffer from symptoms of traumatic events by exhibiting the symptoms listed above, and these symptoms interfere with everyday life, individuals are diagnosed with Post Traumatic Stress Disorder.
-Those diagnosed with PTSD commonly seek therapy, medications, or other resources to help reduce symptoms of their disorder to no avail.
-And, when there is nowhere else to turn and nothing seems to work, those struggling with the effects of PTSD may try various substances to dull the pain.
-And, while substances may provide relief from symptoms of trauma for a short while, they always come back.
-Unfortunately, far too many individuals struggling with PTSD reach for substances enough times to develop dependence and eventual addictive behaviors.
+When symptoms of traumatic events interfere with everyday life, individuals are diagnosed with Post Traumatic Stress Disorder.
+Those diagnosed with PTSD commonly seek therapy or medication to help reduce symptoms of their disorder to no avail.
+When coping options seem to have been exhausted, those struggling with the effects of PTSD may try various substances to dull emotional pain.
+While substances may provide relief from symptoms of trauma temporarily, they eventually return.
+Unfortunately, far too many individuals struggling with PTSD rely on self-medicating and develop dependence and eventual addictive behaviors.

 Trauma Resolution Therapy for PTSD and Addiction

 If someone comes to addiction treatment, is diagnosed with PTSD, and only gets treatment for addiction, their chances of remaining sober are minimal.
 The effects of PTSD don’t just go away when someone stops drinking or using drugs.
-Without disrupting harmful behaviors and thinking patterns through therapy, individuals will likely turn back to their drug of choice when dealing with symptoms of their PTSD after treatment concludes.
-So, for these patients, Trauma Resolution Therapy is used throughout treatment to provide the optimal chance for recovery success long-term wellbeing.
+Without disrupting harmful behaviors and thinking patterns through therapy, individuals will likely turn back to their drug of choice when dealing with symptoms of their PTSD once treatment concludes.
+For these patients, Trauma Resolution Therapy is used throughout treatment to provide the optimal chance for recovery success and long-term wellbeing.

 How Does it Work?

-While individualized talk therapy does help people dealing with the symptoms of trauma, and is a great additional tool, Trauma Resolution Therapy works a bit differently.
-However, the setting is much of the same; one-on-one sessions with a specialized trauma therapist.
-Instead of how talk therapy uses storytelling to recount traumatic events, a Trauma Resolution Therapy therapist guides patients into a state of altered consciousness, or hypnosis.
+While individualized therapy does help treat trauma and is a great tool, Trauma Resolution Therapy works a bit differently.
+The setting is much of the same; one-on-one sessions with a specialized trauma therapist.
+However, instead of recounting traumatic events, a Trauma Resolution Therapy therapist guides patients into a state of altered consciousness or hypnosis.
 Once in this state of hypnosis, patients are slowly guided to recall the events of their traumatic experience.
-The safety of the environment and the relaxation of the hypnosis often allows individuals to recall their painful situations in a way which warrants no extreme emotional response.
-This helps the patient to offset the negative energy associated with their traumatic experiences.
+The safety of the environment and the relaxation of hypnosis often allows individuals to recall painful situations in a way that warrants no extreme emotional response.
 This often results in feelings of acceptance, peace, calm, and composure for patients.

-All in all, Trauma Resolution Therapy is a way to address and confront trauma as it relates to addiction without intrusive, uncomfortable, and rushed techniques.
-Each session is based on the patient’s needs and usually doesn’t conclude until the patients respond in a positive way and receive relief from symptoms brought on by trauma.
+Trauma Resolution Therapy is a way to address and confront trauma as it relates to addiction without the use of intrusive techniques.
+Each session is based on the patient’s needs and usually doesn’t conclude until the patient responds in a positive way and feels relief from symptoms brought on by trauma.

 Who Can Benefit from Trauma Resolution Therapy?

-While this type of therapy was designed specifically to help individuals dealing with emotional effects of trauma, it can also help individuals dealing with other issues as well.
-That’s because many emotional disturbances may have an underlying root cause, and identifying and confronting these causes through guided therapy can help to reduce symptoms.
+While this type of therapy was designed specifically to help individuals dealing with the emotional effects of trauma, it can help individuals dealing with other issues as well.
+Many emotional disturbances have an underlying cause, and identifying and confronting these causes through guided therapy helps to reduce symptoms.
 Patients who can benefit from the advantages of Trauma Resolution Therapy may include those dealing with: